Why Your Instagram Grid Matters

 Before changing anything, audit what you already have.
 Open your profile and look at your last 9-12 posts as a group.

-• How does it look at a glance?
-Zoom out.
-Squint.
+- How does it look at a glance?
+Zoom out or squint.
 Does it look intentional or chaotic?

 Check your top-performing posts